mapariel/portfolio/README.md

 # Build a portfolio app with Django, React and Docker

 This project is largely inspired by the excellent series of article from Pixies : https://aiki.dev/series/pixies-build-an-app-with-django-react-and-docker/.
 The author explains very clearly there, in a series of 12 articles, how to proceed.
-There are many articles about the topic on internet, and I am already a bit familiar with those technologies, but I learned a lot by reading this.
+There are many other pages about the topic on internet, and I am already a bit familiar with those technologies, but I learned a lot by reading the latest.

 There are some differences with the source articles :
 * Backend (with Django) and frontend (with React) do different things, but this is a detail, if you use this, you will probably make your own.